 4) ) approve an application for submission to the American Heart Association

-- When you view any application, key information about the application is displayed at the top of the screen.
-This information includes the applicant's name, application ID number, the AHA component and program the invesigator is applying to and the application deadline date for this specific program.
+When you view any application, key information about the application is displayed at the top of the screen.
+This information includes the applicant's name, application ID number, the AHA component and program the investigator is applying to and the application deadline date for this specific program.

 - Functionality has been added to Grants@Heart to allow investigators to print their application for institutional use.
 The printed copy should not be used to check the formatting requirements of the application documents.
 The printed copy may have blank pages and fields.
 The electronic version of the application in Grants@Heart is the official version of the proposal.
 A printed copy will NOT be accepted as a form of application submission.